Early Years Programs & Services

 - Visit Children's Mental Health or call Health Connections at 905-546-3550.

-As part of the new initiative to provide additional community supports to families, a Speech-Language Pathologist, Resource Consultant, Mental Health Counsellor and Home Management Worker are available monthly at select EarlyONs to answer questions about child development and well-being.
+As part of the new initiative to provide additional community supports to families, a Speech-Language Pathologist, Resource Consultant, Mental Health Counsellor, Home Management Worker, Fee Subsidy Worker, and Newcomer Vaccine Ambassador are available monthly at select EarlyONs to answer questions about child development and well-being.

-Bring your child (ages 0 to 6) to an Ask a Professional session and talk to a Speech-Language Pathologist, Resource Consultant, Mental Health Counsellor and/or Home Management Worker for free.
+Bring your child (ages 0 to 6) to an Ask a Professional session and talk to a Speech-Language Pathologist, Resource Consultant, Mental Health Counsellor, Home Management Worker, Fee Subsidy Worker and/or Newcomer Vaccine Ambassador for free.
 No pre-registration required.

 What can a Speech-Language Pathologist help with?